 Hello and welcome!
 I'm John Meluso (he/him, they/them).
-I'm a Computational Social Scientist & Qualitative Researcher who studies Organizing through the lens of Complex Systems, especially related to Communication, Diversity, and Design.
+I'm a systems scientist, computational social scientist, & qualitative researcher who studies collective problem-solving through the lens of complex systems, especially related to communication, diversity, and design.

 I'm currently the OCEAN Postdoctoral Fellow at the Vermont Complex Systems Center at the University of Vermont where I work with Jim Bagrow and Laurent Hébert-Dufresne.
 In May, 2020, I completed my Doctorate of Philosophy at the University of Michigan in Design Science where I studied Complex System Design with Jesse Austin-Breneman and Management & Organizations with Jose Uribe.
 Also on my committee were Scott Page and Lynette Shaw.

-I value making a difference in the lives of people, from determining (and addressing) the root causes of toxic cultures in organizations, to designing more inclusive work systems for a hybrid world, and improving the complex engineered systems that pervade modern society.
+I value making a difference in the lives of people, from improving all kinds of complex engineered systems that pervade modern society, to determining (and addressing) the root causes of toxic cultures in organizations, and designing more inclusive work systems for a hybrid world.
 I'm always open to collaborating and mentoring, so don't hesitate to reach out!

-A few personal interests: podcasts, bunnies, design, coffee, science fiction, community, authenticity, equity, mindfulness, privacy, balance.
+A few personal interests: podcasts, bunnies, design, coffee, science fiction, community, authenticity, inclusion, mindfulness, privacy, balance.

 Hébert-Dufresne, L., St-Onge, G., Meluso, J., Bagrow, J., & Allard, A. In Review.
 Hierarchical team structure and multidimensional localization (or siloing) on networks.
 ArXiv:2203.00745 [Nlin, Physics:Physics]. http://arxiv.org/abs/2203.00745.